sufiyanpk7/kops-docker/README.md

 # kops-docker
 ## image to manage KOPS in docker
 ```
-We can manage kops without directing to our system.\ All we need to do is just put the image into a container in docker.\ Moreover all datas like AWS, SSH and kops credentials can be mounted to desired path.
+We can manage kops without directing to our system.<br />
+All we need to do is just put the image into a container in docker.<br />
+Moreover all datas like AWS, SSH and kops credentials can be mounted to desired path.
 ```
 ### You can pull images by
 ```